Project UMAC-ER: The Ethics of Restitution and Repatriation (2020-2021)

 - to identify and discuss museum training content and issues specific to university museums and collections.

 To achieve these goals, P-MUS has developed several activities: professional development workshops, questionnaires, the compilation of relevant literature, among others.
 The conclusions will be published in a book.

 Global Systematic Survey (GSS)

 P-MUS developed the first ever systematic survey aimed at profiling professionals of higher education museums and collections worldwide.

 The first part of GSS (GSS 1.0) was developed in October-November 2017: a questionnaire comprising 29 questions (21 quantitative and 8 qualitative) targeting 5,625 university museum and collections professionals from 42 countries.
 It was designed to examine four areas: Daily Work, Background Training, Satisfaction and Expectations, and Professional Networks (see the complete questionnaire in English, Spanish, French and Portuguese).

 The response rate was low (somehow expected in online surveys), but the questionnaire generated interesting data from some countries.

-The second part of GSS (GSS 2.0) will be implemented in 2019.
+The second part of GSS (GSS 2.0) was implemented in late 2019-early 2020.
 Specifically, i) variables from the questionnaire will be crossed (e.g. average annual salary and satisfaction, academic degree and country); ii) the questionnaire will be re-opened to increase geographical representation; iii) the open/qualitative questions will be categorised and treated; iv) a number of follow-up interviews will be conducted (case-studies).

 Coordination: Marta C. Lourenço (UMAC), Darko Babic (ICTOP) and Sébastien Soubiran (Universeum), with the support of Ana Delicado (Institute of Social Sciences, University of Lisbon) and Cristina Luís (CIUHCT, University of Lisbon).

 P-MUS Workshop, Brazil

 A workshop has taken place at the Federal University of Minas Gerais (UFMG), Belo Horizonte, 8 October 2018, to discuss the GSS results and prepare a publication.
 The Workshop was supported by the Rede de Museus e Espaços de Ciências e Cultura, UFMG.

 Through the years, an incredible number of bibliographical references addressing university museums, collections and heritage specific issues has been published.
 In 2017, P-MUS has compiled and organised them into categories for easier access to professionals: